scottnath/screen-reader-storybook/README.md

     npx test-storybook
     ```

 Did the tests run on all your stories?
-Great! **You are now set up similar to the v0.0.1 tagged release.** The next steps will detail what is in the v0.1.0 tagged release, which has the full NVDA and Voiceover functionality.
+Great! **You are now set up similar to the v0.0.1 tagged release.** The next steps will detail what is in the v0.1.0 tagged release, which has the full Voiceover functionality.

 ### Step 2: Run Guidepup's setup script

-This command sets up Guidepup and NVDA/Voiceover to work together.
+This command sets up Guidepup and Voiceover to work together.
 See details about using this script at [@guidepup/setup][gpup-setup].

 ```javascript
 npx @guidepup/setup